bluss/bmap/README.rst

 bmap
 ====

-A high performance version of a B-Tree map.
+A version of a B-Tree map based on ArrayVec

 Highlights:

-- Fast iteration, especially for small maps (2-10x improvement over libstd's BTreeMap)
+- Fast iteration, especially for small maps (up to 50% shorter runtime compared with libstd's BTreeMap in iteration microbenchmarks)

 Future plans: